Michael F Stewart

 My writing is eclectic.
 I've written chapter books, television pilots, graphic novels, interactive epics.
 I've written dozens of books.
 Some of which have won, or been nominated for, awards like the the Book Life Prize, the Claymore Award, the Ottawa Book Award, and the Snow Willow.
 The books can be found on the Best Books of the Year by Kirkus and Canadian Children’s Center Best Books for Kids and Teens lists.
 And some books I've written will never see the light of day.

-I'm enrolled in my MFA at the Vermont College of Fine Art.
+I received my MFA at the Vermont College of Fine Art in their Writing for Children and Young Adults program.
 I live in Ottawa with my wife and four daughters from whom the best stories arise.

 The Momentous Expiration of Tremmy Sinclair